Derry Death Notices - Sunday, 5th December, 2021

+DOWD, Kelly Anne - 1st December 2021, 1 Ballinagalliagh Close, beloved daughter of Jon and Wendy, loving mother of Gale, Conagh, Cian, Ciara and Phoenix, godmother of Natalie and dear sister of Stuart, Sarah, Anthony, Kirsty and Nathan.
+Funeral from her home on Tuesday at 12 noon for 12.30pm Requiem Mass in St Joseph's Church, Galliagh.
+Interment afterwards in the City Cemetery.
+The Mass can be viewed live via the church webcam.
+Queen of the Most Holy Rosary, pray for her.

-FEENEY, Michael - 4th December 2021 - (peacefully) at Altnagelvin Hospital, late of 6 Learmount Drive, Park, Co Derry.
-Beloved husband of Kathleen and loving father of Agnes, Veronica (Seamus) , Ann (Kieran), Catriona (Tony) Carmel, Martin (Teresa), Majella (Paul) and the late Damien (Jackie), infant Anthony Jude and baby Angel R.I.P.
-Dear brother of Wishie, Peter, Vincent, Dorothy, Suzie and the late Mary, Charlie, John, and Anthony R.I.P.
+FEENEY, Michael - 4th of December 2021 (peacefully) at Altnagelvin Hospital.
+May he rest in peace.
+Late of 6 Learmount Drive, Park, Co Derry.
+Beloved husband of Kathleen and loving father of Agnes, Veronica (Seamus) , Ann (Kieran), Catriona (Tony) Carmel, Martin (Teresa), Majella (Paul) and the late Damien (Jackie), infant Anthony Jude and baby Angel, RIP.
+Dear brother of Wishie, Peter, Vincent, Dorothy, Suzie and the late Mary, Charlie, John, and Anthony, RIP.
 Loved dearly by all his grandchildren.
-Michael's remains reposing at his late residence, sadly due to the ongoing pandemic the wake at family home is strictly private for immediate family only.
-Funeral tomorrow (Monday) leaving at 10.30am for 11.00am Requiem Mass in Saint Mary’s Church Altinure, internment immediately afterwards in the adjoining cemetery.
+Reposing at his late residence.
+Sadly due to the ongoing pandemic the wake at family home is strictly private for immediate family only.
+Funeral from his late residence tomorrow (Monday 6th December), leaving at 10.30am for 11am Requiem Mass in Saint Mary’s Church, Altinure, internment immediately afterwards in the adjoining cemetery.
+Funeral Mass can be viewed on the Banagher parish webcam https://www.banagherparish.com/.
+Deeply regretted and will be sadly missed by all his loving family.
+St Joseph, patron of the departing souls, pray for him.

-McCLOSKEY, Danny - 3rd December 2021 - beloved husband of the late Martha, 46 Summerhill, Prehen, loving father of Denis and James, father-in-law of Tracey and grandfather of Emmet and Ciaran.
-Funeral from his home tomorrow (Monday) at 9.30am for 10.00am Requiem Mass in St Columb’s Church, Waterside.
-Interment afterwards in Ballyoan Cemetery.

-McGLINCHEY, Raymont (Ray) - 3rd December 2021, Peacefully at his home Benview Estate, Coshquin.
-A loving brother of Anne and brother-in-law to Avril, cousin to Syliva and a dearly beloved uncle of all his nieces and nephews.
-A funeral service will take place in his late home tomorrow (Monday) at 1.00pm, followed by burial in Ballyoan Cemetery.
-House private.
-All enquires to Adair and Neely Funeral Directors.
+GWILT, Derek (Dave) - 4th December 2021, at Altnagelvin Hospital.
+Beloved husband of Kay (née Doherty), loving father of Mandy., much loved grandfather of Owen and Emmett, father-in-law of Ben.
+Funeral from his home, 10 Shanreagh Park, Hazelbank on Tuesday 7th December at 9.20am to Holy Family Church, Ballymagroarty for Requiem Mass at 10.00am.
+Interment afterwards in the City Cemetery.
+Funeral Mass can be viewed on https://churchmedia.tv/.../holy-family-parish-ballymagroarty.
+Please adhere to government guidelines and maintain social distancing at all times.
+Deeply regretted and will be sadly missed by all his family and everyone that knew him.
+Sacred Heart of Jesus, have mercy on his soul.
+Our Lady of Knock, pray for him.

+Donegal artist Ewan Berry working on the specially commissioned light installation that will be showcased at the Light of the Dove event.

 Subscribe or register today to discover more from DonegalLive.ie